Challenges in scaling up the supply chain and manufacturing operations for CGT products.

 As a supply chain planner, it is essential to know and communicate to HCPs when the next slot for collection is possible.
 Calculating the next optimal slot might be simple in a conventional single-product manufacturing line, but not in CGT.
 The inherent variability in the patient’s starting material impacts the manufacturing cycle times leading to significant variances between batches.
 Consequently, calculating the next available manufacturing slot will require a manual check across multiple teams and assets.

 Manufacturing and supply chain teams need visibility into the correct and timely information to continually monitor the status of scheduled manufacturing, including analyzing inbound orders and tracking new ones.
-At the same time, optimizing availability and manage the overall schedule on the manufacturing floor.
+At the same time, optimizing availability and managing the overall schedule on the manufacturing floor.

-Future of CGT Manufacturing
+Future of CGT manufacturing

 In the long term, automation of the manufacturing process by companies like Cellares, Octane (Lonza) and Ori-Biotech are in the works.
 However, no company has produced ‘multiple’ batches for even clinical studies, let alone commercial products.
 Some companies are also keen to develop de-centralized manufacturing scenarios where the drug product is created near the patient.
 Still, these will require more time, training and innovation before becoming a commercial reality.